 Purpose

-The Health Quality Improvement Domain Analysis Model (QIDAMis a conceptual data model for the health quality improvement domain.
-This model can be used within data mapping expressions, such as those illustrated above, consistently across eCQMs and CDS artifacts.
+This specification, the Health Quality Improvement Domain Analysis Model (QIDAM), is a conceptual data model that can be used as the basis for a logical data model for the health quality improvement domain.
 The QIDAM identifies the requirements for the logical model, and in particular, the types of elements needed in the model.
-More broadly, the primary purpose of the QIDAM is to serve as a model of clinical data within data mapping expressions, logical criteria, population criteria, formulae, and other expressions in health quality improvement artifacts.
+More broadly, the primary purpose of the logical model derived from the QIDAM is to serve as a model of clinical data within data mapping expressions (such as those illustrated in the previous section), logical criteria, population criteria, formulae, and other expressions in health quality improvement artifacts.
+The QIDAM thus provides the foundation for consistency in format across eCQMs and CDS artifacts.

-The QIDAM harmonizes existing eCQM and CDS data models into a single, unified conceptual model.
+The QIDAM harmonizes the elements from the existing eCQM and CDS data models into a single, unified conceptual model.
 This model can be mapped onto existing logical models while defining the structure and domain concepts required by eCQMs and CDS artifacts.

 Audience

-The audience for this document includes knowledge workers in the health quality domains of measurement, management, and reporting as well as artifact authors and implementers, standards analysts and developers, tooling developers, and systems integrators.
+The audience for this document are knowledge workers in the health quality domains of measurement, management, and reporting and include artifact authors and implementers, standards analysts and developers, tooling developers, and systems integrators.
 Readers must be familiar with object-oriented design principles and understand class diagrams in the Unified Modeling Language (UML).
+References to materials providing an introduction to UML class diagrams are provided in the section containing the class diagrams.

 Background

-Certification of electronic health record (EHR) systems to Meaningful Use Stage 2 (MU2) standards requires implementation of CDS artifacts that support improvement of approved eCQM results.
+Certification of electronic health record (EHR) systems to Meaningful Use Stage 2 (MU2) standards requires implementation of CDS artifacts that support improvement of approved eCQMs.
 The use of different data models for eCQM and CDS artifacts:

 Prevents sharing of patient data requirement specifications between eCQMs and CDS artifacts